The Tabard: Destruction and replacement

 On 26 May 1676, ten years after the Great Fire of London, a great blaze started in Southwark.
 The Tabard was among many buildings that were either burned down or pulled down to create fire breaks.
 The blaze, which took 17 hours to contain, destroyed most of medieval Southwark.
 King Charles II and his brother the Duke of York were both involved in the firefighting effort.
 Although the medieval building was destroyed, the site was immediately rebuilt and renamed The Talbot.

 Closure

 In the early 18th century, the new inn was profiting from the growth in stagecoach traffic between London and the channel ports because of the growth in turnpikes.
-By the early 19th century, the Talbert remained a well-renowned coaching inn.
+By the early 19th century, the Talbot remained a well-renowned coaching inn.
 However, with the advent of the railways, it eventually closed.
 The building was then converted into stores.
 It was demolished in 1873.